How to Install GitHub Desktop on Ubuntu 22.04 or 20.04

 sudo dpkg -i GitHubDesktop-linux-3.1.7-linux1.deb

-The second option for installing GitHub Desktop is similar to the first method.
-Currently, two APT third-party repositories in the United States act as a mirror for the shiftkey/desktop GitHub project.
-These repositories are recommended and listed on the project’s page.
-This method is ideal because it allows easy updating of your GitHub Desktop application and other packages.
-However, some users in other parts of the world may encounter issues connecting to a US mirror.
-This is not expected to affect the majority of users.
+The second GitHub Desktop installation option mirrors the first.
+Two APT third-party repositories in the United States mirror the shiftkey/desktop GitHub project.
+The project’s page lists and recommends these repositories.
+This method simplifies updating your GitHub Desktop application and other packages.
+However, some global users might experience connection issues to a US mirror, which won’t impact most users.

 The first one is recommended, but you can use the second one if you encounter any issues.